 According to the Commonwealth's Natural Heritage and Endangered Species Program, Pecoy Point Preserve is not currently recognized as a "priority habitat of state-listed rare species."
-The following state-listed rare species are documented for the town of Oak Bluffs in habitats similar to those at Pecoy Point Preserve ("\" = found on a nearby property):
+The Rare Species Map shows the property in relationship to other near-by, priority habitats.
+The following state-listed rare species are documented for the town of Oak Bluffs in habitats similar to those at Pecoy Point Preserve ("" = found on a nearby property):